 The WordTaggerBase class works with the ClassificationTag and can be used when a certain word needs to be classified to one of the available classification types.
 Here's a list of the supported types:

-Each of these types has a specified TextFormatDefinition which is used to display the matched words with a certain highlighting - foreground, background, border or underline.
+Each of these types has a specified TextFormatDefinition which is used to display the matched words with a certain highlighting - foreground, background, border, underline, font style or font weight.

 The WordTaggerBase class exposes the following virtual methods: